 Invest in the Winchester district

-Covering 661 square kilometres, Winchester district is the second largest area in Hampshire.
-A distinctive and highly attractive place to do business, offering a unique blend of idyllic countryside, vibrant market towns, modern developments and a thriving, cultured city centre.
+Covering 661 square kilometres, our district is the second largest area in Hampshire.
+It is a distinctive and highly attractive place to do business, offering a unique blend of idyllic countryside, vibrant market towns, modern developments and a thriving, cultured city centre.
 Centrally located within the historic county results in excellent transport connections, a strong sense of place shaped by the River Itchen valley and a rich mix of heritage, culture and high‑quality educational links.

 Doing business in the Winchester district